 Managed services have emerged as the preferred way to address application security concerns and lighten the burden for internal teams.
 A managed services provider gives you greater elastic application security testing capacity.
 When your AppSec testing load is light, you can take on testing yourself.
 But when you need more resources, you engage your provider and pay only for the services you need when you need them.

-Managed application security testing allows you to skip the overhead costs that come with hiring, retaining, and equipping an internal team, only to have them sit idle during less intense testing periods.
+Application security testing services allows you to skip the overhead costs that come with hiring, retaining, and equipping an internal team, only to have them sit idle during less intense testing periods.
 Plus, a highly skilled and efficient managed services team frees up your employees to focus on other core business activities.
 In fact, a 2019 survey by Continuum found that 77% of small businesses expected to outsource at least half of their cyber security needs within the next five years.

 But deciding to use managed services is only the start.
 It’s also critical to find the right managed services provider.
 Here are a few things to consider when searching for the best provider to meet your business needs.